tumrabert/Cloud_Midterm_Project/README.md

 ```

 You have to create user with Role following these policies:

-(To make is Easy, Just Allow them to Full Access, but it's not practical)
+(To make is Easy, Just Allow them to Full Access, but it's not practical in real life)

 - EC2FullAccess
 - S3FullAccess